hotdaamn/asuswrt-merlin-wiki/Transfer a backup to a remote location using Rsync through a SSH tunnel between 2 Asus routers.md

 ***

-###  That said, in the following tutorial, we will learn how to setup the transfer of a backup to a remote site using a ssh tunnel between 2 ASUS routers with Rsync as transporter.
+###  In the following tutorial/guide, we will learn how to setup the transfer of a backup to a remote site using a ssh tunnel between 2 ASUS routers with Rsync as transporter.

 > Context: